 The concept plan

-The scope of work included a formal interpretive report, facilitated and produced by Faye Goolrick.
+The scope of work included a formal interpretive report, facilitated and produced by Faye Goolrick with significant input from the Roxbury Historical Society and other local stakeholders.
 We completed a SWOT analysis and concept design and rolled it into a report in three months.
 Our interpretive criteria: It’s all about Roxbury, not Boston history, if it did not happen here in Roxbury it is not included in the exhibit, plus; focus on African American history.
 Our overarching theme; The hill on which stands the Dillaway-Thomas House was once the highest point at the nexus of a land bridge where once the people of the woodland passed on their way to the rich waters of the harbor.
 This house and site has survived intact for the entire course of US history and continues to thrive today as a vibrant, living, symbol of the enduring spirit of Roxbury.

 This Old House

 Considered a historic site because of its role in the Revolutionary War, the House had a cast plaque fastened to it after the Dillaway family’s 67-year residence.
 After a decade of neglect, it was restored by local historic house pioneer, Frank Chouteau Brown.
 He added some fanciful colonial restoration elements along with the current mix of federal and latent Georgian details.
-It was completed in time for a grand dedication for the George Washington Bicentennial in 1932, because after all, he visited, though did not sleep at the House.
+It was completed in time for a grand dedication for the George Washington Bicentennial in 1932, because he visited, (though did not sleep) the House during the Siege.
 Looking healthy in the 1940s, the House again fell into neglect and was almost burned down in an arson attempt in 1979 when Boston was known as the arson capital of the world.

 The Colonial Kitchen